Where to Stay in Vienna in 2026: 6 Top Areas & Hotels

 Budget (up to €130)

-• Wombat’s The City Hostel Vienna Naschmarkt – one of the most fun budget accommodations around.
+• Wombat’s The City Hostel Vienna Naschmarkt – One of the most fun budget accommodations around.
 There’s a shared lounge where you can meet other travelers.
-Inside the historic facade, you can find a modern-styled hostel, and it also has a nightclub, mostly limited to guests.
+Behind the historic facade, you can find a modern-style hostel with a nightclub, mostly limited to guests.

-• Austria Trend Hotel beim Theresianum – an affordable hotel that comes with everything you need, from rooms with underfloor heating to a garden terrace and breakfast.
+• Four Points Flex by Sheraton – An affordable hotel that comes with everything you need, from rooms with underfloor heating to a garden terrace and breakfast.

 5. Mariahilf (6th district) – for the local vibe